madhugilla/customsync/README.md

-# Cosmos DB Offline Synchronization with LCC
+# Cosmos DB Offline Synchronization with Last-Write-Wins

-This project demonstrates an offline-first synchronization solution between Azure Cosmos DB and SQLite using Last-Changed-Continues (LCC) conflict resolution strategy.
+This project demonstrates an offline-first synchronization solution between Azure Cosmos DB and SQLite using Last-Write-Wins conflict resolution strategy.

 ## Overview